farnoosh27/NLP/DataAnalysisforNLP/LargeLanguageModels.md

 Persistent storage - Retain application state between sequence executions

 Event handlers - Record and stream intermediate steps of any sequence

+## what is an agent:
+An Agent can be understood as an envelope that encloses a model, functioning to receive user inputs and generate responses.
+These responses suggest a particular "action" to be executed, along with the relevant "action input" associated with it.